|Monthly Tech-Tip |

 Since the 1970s, Plainsman Clays has been importing thousands of tons of refined materials from all over the US (and even other parts of the world) to make porcelain bodies.
 However, for us, the incredible rise in cost of shipping is forcing a reassessment.

 It is important to note that porcelains are such, not just because they fire white, but because they fire vitreous and strong.
 Where pieces are being covered with opaque glazes, the color of the underlying porcelain is not an issue.
 The Saskatchewan clays I am studying contain the natural feldspar, quartz and a variety of clay minerals, all blended by nature, to produce porcelains, that although not white-burning, rival or exceed the strength and durability that can be achieved by using industrial minerals.
 Some of these clays can be fired well past the point of maximum density, developing a more and more glassy surface, yet resisting warping, even of very thin-walled ware.
 Mineral-mix porcelains always require the addition of often costly bentonites to achieve enough plasticity to make them workable, but these Saskatchewan clays have natural plasticities.
 Many areas around the world have similar materials, some are much whiter that this.

 3B is the smoothest material Plainsman mines in the Whitemuds (no sand detectable to the touch).
 And the whitest in the raw state.
 It fires vitreous at cone 6-8 (2200F).
 It is at the middle of the formation that we mine, about 1 metre thick.
-We depend on this material for many clay bodies and its depletion is the primary motivator in doing new minings.
+We depend on this material for many clay bodies and the depletion of 3B is the primary motivator in doing new minings.
 Recently we have discovered that if slurried and sieved to 325 mesh, quartz particles are revealed.
 When removed, the resultant material is a plastic ready-to-use porcelain for cone 2-4.
 One that fires to steel-like strength.
 It is not even possible to make a body like this using traditional mixes of industrial minerals!